Create or Update Benefit Enrollments for Employee Master Data Changes Job

 Use cases addressed by this Job

-Whenever there is a change in employee master data, this job will perform the below mentioned actions to the benefits as per the eligibility rule defined in the Benefit.
+Whenever there is a change in employee master data, this job will perform the below mentioned actions on the benefits as per the eligibility rule defined in the Benefit.

 - Create enrollment